cbmeeks/inject.property/README.md

-# Properties injection for Java EE 6 applications
+# Injecting external properties into Java EE 6/7 applications

 A set of 2 annotations that allow to simply inject properties from properties files.